Academic Catalog

 3.0 hours lecture

-This course provides an overview of Kumeyaay conflict resolution techniques and strategies as well as the history and current context surrounding controversial topics and issues within the Kumeyaay community and other Native American groups, including but not limited to: tribal governance, interpersonal (family and friends), generational (youth/elders), on reservation/off reservation, urban/rural, casinos, blood quantum, education, land, and natural resources (water, etc.).
-Also listed as KUMEY 170.
-Not open to students with credit in KUMEY 170.
-(AA/AS GE, CSU, UC)
+This course provides an overview of conflict resolution, negotiation, and mediation with an emphasis on Kumeyaay conflict resolution techniques and strategies.
+In addition, the history and current context surrounding controversial topics and issues within the Kumeyaay community and other Native American groups will be discussed.
+Topics may include: tribal governance, interpersonal (family and friends), generational (youth/elders), on reservation/off reservation, urban/rural, casinos, blood quantum, education, land, and natural resources (water, etc.).
+Also listed as KUMY 170.
+Not open to students with credit in KUMY 170.
+(CSU/UC) (AA/AS-D)